Skip to main content

 Articles are considered 'quality assured' research outputs (specifically category D2 under PBRF criteria).
 This status is because all submissions are reviewed by editorial staff and a senior public health academic prior to publication.

 We welcome contributions from across the entire spectrum of public health and population health research.
-This includes ‘issue’ articles focused on a specific topic or piece of research (800 words) or longer ‘explainer’ articles outlining a broader issue or area of research (2000 words).
+Briefing articles aim to be concise and accessible, focused on a specific topic or piece of research (800 words).

 Writing for the Briefing